119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Introduction

-Scrapping an old, junk car might seem like a simple process.
-You find a buyer, hand over the keys, and get paid.
+Scrapping an old junk car might seem like a simple process, you find a buyer, hand over the keys, and get paid.
 But here’s the problem: not all car scrapyards are licensed recyclers.
 Many people unknowingly deal with unlicensed scrap dealers simply because they offer quick cash.
-These unlicensed services don’t follow proper rules, don’t give you a valid Certificate of Destruction, and often skip important steps like removing your name from the car records.
+These unlicensed services don’t follow proper rules, won’t give you a valid Certificate of Destruction, and often skip key steps like removing your name from the vehicle records.

 This creates bigger issues later.
 Your old car might end up in illegal activities, dumped somewhere, or cause environmental damage.
 Your name could still be linked to it.
 You could face legal trouble, fines, or lose money if something goes wrong.
 Once the car is gone, there is no way to track what they did with it.